needle-mirror/com.unity.netcode/Documentation~/ghost-snapshots.md

 * __Predicted spawning for the client predicted player object.__ The object is predicted so the input handling applies immediately.
 Therefore, it doesn't need to be delay spawned.
 While the snapshot data for this object arrives, the update system applies the data directly to the object and then plays back the local inputs which have happened since that time, and corrects mistakes in the prediction.
 * __Predicted spawning for player spawned objects.__ These are objects that the player input spawns, like in-game bullets or rockets that the player fires.

 ### Implement Predicted Spawning for player spawned objects
 The spawn code needs to run on the client, in the client prediction system.
-The spawn should use the predicted client version of the ghost prefab and add a __PredictedGhostSpawnRequestComponent__ to it.
-Then, when the first snapshot update for the entity arrives it will apply to that predict spawned object (no new entity is created).
+Any prefab ghost entity the client instantiates has the __PredictedGhostSpawnRequestComponent__ added to it and is therefore treated as a predict spawned entity by default.
+When the first snapshot update for the entity arrives it will apply to that predict spawned object (no new entity is created).
 After this, the snapshot updates are applied the same as in the predicted spawning for client predicted player object model.
-<br>To create the prefab for predicted spawning, you should use the utility method [GhostCollectionSystem.CreatePredictedSpawnPrefab](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.GhostCollectionSystem.html).

-You need to implement some specific code to handle the predicted spawning for player spawned objects.
-You need to create a system updating in the __ClientSimulationSystemGroup__ after [GhostSpawnClassificationSystem](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.GhostSpawnClassificationSystem.html).
-The system needs to go through the __GhostSpawnBuffer__ buffer stored on a singleton with a __GhostSpawnQueueComponent__.
+These client spawned objects are automatically handled unless a custom classification system is implemented to handle that ghost type.
+The default system matches ghost types with a spawn tick within 5 ticks of new ghosts found in the ghost snapshot data.
+You can implement a custom classification with more advanced logic than this.
+To do that you create a system updating in the __ClientSimulationSystemGroup__ after [GhostSpawnClassificationSystem](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.GhostSpawnClassificationSystem.html).
+The classification system needs to go through the __GhostSpawnBuffer__ buffer stored on a singleton with a __GhostSpawnQueueComponent__.
 For each entry in that list it should compare to the entries in the __PredictedGhostSpawn__ buffer on the singleton with a __PredictedGhostSpawnList__ component.
 If the two entries are the same the classification system should set the __PredictedSpawnEntity__ property in the __GhostSpawnBuffer__ and remove the entry from __GhostSpawnBuffer__.

 NetCode spawns entities on clients when there is a Prefab available for it.
 Pre spawned ghosts will work without any special consideration since they are referenced in a sub scene, but for manually spawned entities you must make sure that the prefabs exist on the client.
 You make sure that happens by having a component in a scene which references the prefab you want to spawn.